Farnoosh

 I mapped the full experience from first login to results.
 This revealed critical gaps — particularly before starting a test, between test phases, and after completing all tests.
 These moments became the priority areas for the redesign.

-User flow diagram
+Full user flow diagram

 I restructured the platform around a simple question: what does the candidate need to know right now?